emard/svfparser/README.md

     [ ] overrun not reported: 29 bit length, 31 bit content
-    [ ] option to disable bit reversal (when SPI can send LSB first) [ ] collect TDO TDI MASK fields and send to hardware [ ] wrong output from example with 28-bit and less
+    [ ] option to disable bit reversal (when SPI can send LSB first) [ ] collect TDO TDI MASK fields and send to hardware [x] wrong output from example with 28-bit and less [x] wrong last nibble of MASK 37-bit example